What Is Allocation of Purchase Price in Asset Sale?

 - The value of the covenant not to compete

 Sellers usually will request that all of the allocation of purchase price be to the stock's value.
 The reason that sellers prefer this form of allocation is that it can lower their tax burden resulting from the sale.
 Generally, the sale of stock is subject to the lower capital gains tax rate than the much higher income tax rate.

 Buyers, on the other hand, prefer more value placed on Transition and Training and the covenant not to compete.
 Lowering the value of the stocks and placing more value on these other items provides the buyer with beneficial tax write-offs.

 Allocation of Purchase Price in a Non-Stock Sale

 In a non-stock sale, the usual principle is that the purchase price of the company's assets should be allocated based on fair market value.
 The buyer and the seller will negotiate the allocation of purchase price for these assets so that neither party is disadvantaged by the sale.
 Each party involved in the sale will need to consider several factors.
 The buyer, for example, must take into account the taxes they will pay once the sale closes and should also think about how to decrease future taxes for their new business.

 If the seller realizes a gain from selling their business, they will need to determine how much capital gains tax they will need to pay and if any income taxes are required.

 If you need help with allocation of purchase price in an asset sale, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.